Toggle light / dark theme

 Google Chrome’s new post-quantum cryptography may break TLS connections

-Posted by in categories: encryption, information science, quantum physics
+Posted in encryption, information science, quantum physics

 Some Google Chrome users report having issues connecting to websites, servers, and firewalls after Chrome 124 was released last week with the new quantum-resistant X25519Kyber768 encapsulation mechanism enabled by default.